kdschmidt1/Sail_Instrument/Readme.md

 some Remarks:
-*  The display is only shown if valid GPS data are available
 *  It requires the [more nmea plugin](https://github.com/kdschmidt1/avnav-more-nmea-plugin
 *  You have to provide polar data of your boat to calculate the laylines.
 [Example](https://github.com/kdschmidt1/SegelDisplay/blob/ca78fc300035ab487aa4f75d74a83fe40c814be1/SegelDisplay/polare.xml)